TheRDGroupOfIndustries/seczap/README.md

-# SecZap | Advanced Cybersecurity Solutions
+# SECZAP | Advanced Cybersecurity Solutions

-Welcome to **SecZap**, a cutting-edge cybersecurity and web intelligence platform that safeguards digital assets through advanced security solutions and open-source intelligence (OSINT).
+Welcome to **SECZAP**, a cutting-edge cybersecurity and web intelligence platform that safeguards digital assets through advanced security solutions and open-source intelligence (OSINT).

-## About SecZap
+## About SECZAP

 **Who We Are**

-SecZap is a cybersecurity and web intelligence firm based in New Delhi, India.
+SECZAP is a cybersecurity and web intelligence firm based in New Delhi, India.
 We specialize in website security, cyber forensics, and OSINT analysis, providing comprehensive, tailored protection for businesses in an ever-evolving digital landscape.

 **What We Do**

-At SecZap, we deliver a range of cybersecurity services, including:
+At SECZAP, we deliver a range of cybersecurity services, including:
 - **Vulnerability Assessments**: Identify and address digital vulnerabilities using AI and skilled researchers.
 - **OSINT Investigations**: Transform open-source data into actionable insights for tracking criminals and mitigating risks.
 - **Cyber Forensics**: Investigate incidents, recover data, and enhance future resilience.